LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation

-The problem-solving section of Table~\ref{tab:benchmarking} reflects the models' ability to incorporate feedback and revise their responses.
-Across all models, performance improves when feedback is provided for incorrect answers (${Acc}_{seed}\text{@}2, {Acc}_{seed}\text{@}3$), compared to the initial accuracy (${Acc}_{seed}\text{@}1$).
-Interestingly, as the models receive more feedback and iteratively revise their answers, the standard deviation (\textit{std}) of scores across models decreases.
-This is mainly because models that initially perform poorly (e.g., DeepSeek-Math-7b, GPT-3.5) show substantial improvement through interaction.
+Table~\ref{tab:benchmarking} presents the scores of seed questions in MATH and DepthQA for both the LLM-as-a-Judge and LLM-as-an-Interviewer settings.
+In this experiment, query modification is applied at the beginning of the interview, and the same questions are used for the interviewee models.
+We present the results from MINT in Table~\ref{tab:mint_result} of Appendix~\ref{appendix:simulate_mint}. \paragraph{Comparison with LLM-as-a-Judge Score} There is a clear performance drop in the LLM-as-an-Interviewer setting, with most models struggling more when handling modified queries.
+In MATH, most models achieve performance comparable to the Judge during the second interaction.
+For DepthQA, all models except GPT-4o experience a significant performance decline, while GPT-4o shows only a minimal decrease of 0.2\%.
+In addition, the evaluation criteria that assess both the reasoning process and the final answers can contribute to this performance drop.
+For example, GPT-3.5 correctly answers the questions but introduces errors in the solving process in 3\% of the MATH test set.

-Additionally, there are cases where the rankings of models shift with repeated interactions.
-For example, while the Llama-3.1-70b model initially scores lower than Llama-3.1-8b or Qwen models, its ranking improves as interactions progress.
-This result underscores the importance of our interactive evaluation framework, as conventional static evaluations (${Acc}_{seed}\text{@}1$) fail to capture model performance in real-world scenarios where users iteratively interact with models to refine answers.
-DepthQA demonstrates similar patterns, though they are less prominent since it already performs well without feedback.
-Detailed results are provided in Table~\ref{tab:benchmarking_stem} in the Appendix~\ref{appendix:simulate_1}.
+\paragraph{Model's Capability to Revise Through Feedback} Across all models, performance improves when feedback is provided for incorrect answers ($\text{@}2, \text{@}3$), compared to the initial accuracy ($\text{@}1$).
+Interestingly, as the models receive feedback and iteratively revise their answers, the standard deviation (\textit{std}) of scores across models generally decreases compared to that in the LLM-as-a-Judge setting and @1 score.
+This is mainly because models that initially perform poorly show substantial improvement through interaction.